ctkelley/SIAMFANLEquations.jl/README.md

 The new book with have a different algorithm mix and the solvers and examples will be in Juila.
 The project will have three parts.

-   1. A print book: __Under contract with SIAM for manuscript delivery in 2021(?) and publication in 2022__.
+   1. A print book: __Under contract with SIAM for manuscript delivery in mid-2022 and publication in late 2022__.
    2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL/releases/tag/v0.5.0) (open source, MIT License, Creative Commons License)
       Versons __0.5.0__ of the notebook and package run correctly and the tagged version of the package should run v0.5.0 of the notebook.
    3. This package (MIT License)<br>